dcmocanu/sparse-evolutionary-artificial-neural-networks/README.md

 Many things can be improved in "Synapses".
 If interested, please contact and help Michael in developing further the project.

+###### Update 4 June 2020

+Our paper "Topological insights into sparse neural networks" https://arxiv.org/pdf/2006.14085.pdf has been accepted at ECMLPKDD 2020.
+It proposes Neural Network Sparse Topology Distance (NNSTD) to measure the distance between different sparse neural networks.
+The code is here https://github.com/Shiweiliuiiiiiii/Sparse_Topology_Distance.
+Also, it shows in a principled manner that sparse training easily unveils a plenitude of sparse sub-networks with very different topologies which outperform the dense networks.

 Many thanks,
 Decebal